-Glass has superior optical qualities compared to plastic, but is more expensive per unit volume, harder to cut and requires special end connections.
+Glass has superior optical qualities compared to plastic, but is more expensive, harder to cut and requires special end connections.
 Glass fiber is typically used for high-data-rate/long-distance transmission and for medical applications because it can be autoclaved and is impervious to body fluids.
-For lower data rates and distances less than 150 meters, plastic fibers are more economical, easy to terminate and do not require special tools.
-A very small amount of fiber is a hybrid solution - plastic-cladding glass.
-The fiber core is high quality glass, with an inexpensive plastic cladding.
+For lower data rates and distances less than 100 meters, plastic fibers are more economical, easy to terminate and do not require special tools.
+A very small amount of fiber is a hybrid solution - plastic-clad glass.
+The fiber core is high-quality glass, with an inexpensive plastic cladding.